Skip to content

 #Bottom Line

 Start with Facebook’s Events > Upcoming Birthdays section.
-If that doesn’t work, try a Google search or public record site.
-For offline situations, asking a mutual friend beats every digital method in speed and accuracy.
+If that doesn’t work, try a Google search, public record site, or mutual friend.

 #Frequently Asked Questions